wma

 Cochrans Creek VPA

-The Cochrans Creek Voluntary Public Access (VPA) area is a 2,507-acre piece of property located near Amicalola Creek State Park in Dawson County, GA.
-As of 3/17/23 this area is not yet open to hunting but opportunities will include deer, bear, turkey, and small game.
+The Cochrans Creek Voluntary Public Access (VPA) area is a 2,507-acre property located near Amicalola Falls State Park in Dawson County, GA.
+Opportunities for hunting include deer, bear, turkey, and small game.

 Charles B. Henson VPA

 Charles B. Henson VPA is a partnership between the Southeastern Cave Conservancy International (SCCi) and the Georgia Department of Natural Resources Wildlife Resources Division to provide hunting opportunities on land originally purchased for the express purpose of protecting cave environments.
 Access to this land via the VPA agreement is for hunting opportunities only.
+For deer hunting, weapons are limited to archery only.
 All other activities such as hiking, fishing, or caving is strictly managed by the SCCi.

 Tallulah Gorge WMA